YordanGeorgiev/qto/README.md

 ## 5. AUTOMATED DEPLOYMENT LOCALLY AND ON AWS IN 35 MINUTES
-The installation guide https://github.com/YordanGeorgiev/qto/blob/master/doc/md/installations_doc.md contains the instructions on how-to deploy both a local instance AND and an aws instance exposed to the Internet in 35 minutes for instance from scratch on top of the Amazon latest ubuntu 18.04 ami, so that you can have 100% control on your binary configuration on your infrastructure.
+The installation guide https://github.com/YordanGeorgiev/qto/blob/master/doc/md/installations_doc.md contains the TESTED on each release instructions on how-to deploy both a local instance ( including on top of Oracle Virtual Box with vagrant if your host OS is not Ubuntu ) AND and an aws instance exposed to the Internet in 35 minutes for instance from scratch on top of the Amazon latest ubuntu 18.04 ami, so that you can have 100% control on your binary configuration on your infrastructure.
+Should you need a FREE ( as Speech !) assistance during the installation do not hesitate to contact the owner of this repo !